Telecominfraproject/wlan-cloud-ucentralgw/PROTOCOL.md

 - `substution` : the JSON code that `parameter` was replaced with.
 This could be absent meaning that the `parameter` code was simply removed from the configuration.

 #### Controller wants the device to reboot
-Controller sends this command when it believes the device should reboot.
+Controller sends this command to reboot a device.
 ```
 {    "jsonrpc" : "2.0" ,
      "method" : "reboot" ,